-- Internal measures have the problem that the clustering algorithm did not set out to optimize this measure, so it is will not necessarily do well with respect to the measure. - Essentially, we check whether one criterion correlates well with another - An internal measure can also be used as an objective function for clustering - The algorithm that optimizes this criterion is expected to do well, so this is not so interesting. - We cannot win!
+- Internal measures have the problem that the clustering algorithm did not set out to optimize this measure, so it is will not necessarily do well with respect to the measure. - Essentially, we check whether one criterion correlates well with another - An internal measure can also be used as an objective function for clustering - The algorithm that optimizes this criterion is expected to do well.